AESOP 2026 HEADS OF SCHOOLS MEETING | CITY TOURS

 Oslofjord - the fringe between urban development and the fjord

-The Fjord city is close to completion, and many of the projects that have been planned for decades have now materialized into a spatial realm.
-The Fjord city has been the largest development project in Oslo before Hovinbyen.
-This tour aims to answer some relevant questions
+The Fjord City is approaching completion, and many of the projects that have been planned for decades have now materialized in Oslo’s urban landscape.
+Before the development of Hovinbyen, Fjord City represented the largest urban development project in Oslo.
+This walking tour aims to explore several key questions:

-i) What can we learn from the processes of planning a waterfront city and an inner harbour over 20-30 years?
+i) i) What can we learn from the processes of planning a waterfront city and inner harbour over a period of 20–30 years?

-iv) What are the socio-spatial implications of this project in a divided city such as Oslo?
+iii) What are the socio-spatial implications of this transformation in a socially divided city such as Oslo?

 City Tour 3